-Permitting activities continued at Donlin Gold in the first quarter of 2016 and were mainly focused on updating our Clean Water Act Section 404 permit application information and providing the U.S. Army Corps of Engineers (the "Corps"), the lead agency for the Donlin Gold EIS, with requested input and information as the Corps conducted public meetings in the Yukon-Kuskokwim (Y-K) region and Anchorage on the draft Environmental Impact Statement (EIS).
+In the second quarter of 2016, permitting activities continued at Donlin Gold and were focused on updating our Clean Water Act Section 404 permit application information as well as providing the U.S. Army Corps of Engineers (the "Corps"), the lead agency for the Donlin Gold Environmental Impact Statement (EIS), with requested input and information.
+We also attended public meetings that the Corps conducted in the Yukon-Kuskokwim (Y-K) region and Anchorage on the draft EIS.
 The EIS is required by the National Environmental Policy Act (NEPA), the act that governs the process by which most major projects in the United States are evaluated.
 The EIS is also, in large part, a determining factor in the overall permitting timeline which commenced in 2012 for Donlin Gold.
 This document is comprised of four main sections which: